WATCH THE VIDEO

-It's important to use good quality ammunition if you plan on carrying a handgun for self defense.
-These are our choices for the best 9mm self defense ammo.
+It's important to use good quality ammunition if you plan on carrying a handgun for self-defense.
+These are our choices for the best 9mm self-defense ammo.

-Regardless of the cartridge you use, choosing the right kind of ammunition is just as important as choosing an appropriate self defense handgun.
+Regardless of the cartridge you use, choosing the right kind of ammunition is just as important as choosing an appropriate self-defense handgun.
 After all, your life could depend on it.
 The good news for everyone who uses a handgun chambered in 9mm Luger is that there are lots of great 9mm self defense ammo choices currently available on the market.
-However, the bad news is that it's really tough to pick a single load in particular and label it as the best 9mm self defense ammo.
+However, the bad news is that it's really tough to pick a single load in particular and label it as the best 9mm self-defense ammo.

-So without further ado, here are, in alphabetical order, my picks for the best 9mm self defense ammo based on their performance under controlled conditions, their prevalence among major law enforcement agencies, and some subjective input based on my personal experiences with these loads under various conditions.
+So without further ado, here are, in alphabetical order, my picks for the best 9mm self-defense ammo based on their performance under controlled conditions, their prevalence among major law enforcement agencies, and some subjective input based on my personal experiences with these loads under various conditions.

 Even though it's not a bonded bullet, the Federal HST is still very well constructed and is just as durable as the best bonded (or solid in the case of Barnes) bullets currently in production.
 Developed over the course of many years specifically to meet FBI and other law enforcement specifications, it's no surprise that the HST is one of the most popular bullets used by law enforcement agencies in the United States.
 Federal started selling the HST to the general public a couple of years ago.
-They quickly gained a great reputation and are widely regarded as one of the best 9mm self defense choices currently available.
+They quickly gained a great reputation and are widely regarded as one of the best 9mm self-defense choices currently available.

-Unlike many of the other choices on this list of the best 9mm self defense ammo, Hornady designed their Critical Defense lineup of ammunition from the ground up for use in short barreled handguns during self defense situations.
+Unlike many of the other choices on this list of the best 9mm self-defense ammo, Hornady designed their Critical Defense lineup of ammunition from the ground up for use in short-barreled handguns during self-defense situations.
 The bullet features a polymer tip that initiates expansion at low velocities and prevents debris (like clothing) from clogging the hollow point and adversely impacting expansion.
 This ensures reliable penetration and expansion at low velocities regardless of what barriers the bullet passes through first.
 Since Critical Defense ammunition is optimized for short barreled pistols, it also has very manageable recoil and is easier to shoot in very small handguns.

 Hornady also produces a "Lite" version of the Critical Defense for those who are extremely recoil shy, and a similar "Critical Duty" lineup of ammunition designed for those shooting full-sized handguns who need even better barrier-penetrating capability (like law enforcement officers).

 Those bonded bullets are virtually immune to core-jacket separation and have earned an excellent reputation for high weight retention, deep penetration, and reliable expansion even after penetrating through a tough barrier.
-Not surprisingly, Gold Dots are one of the preferred types of ammunition for law enforcement agencies all over the world and are an excellent choice for 9mm self defense ammo.
-Even though the standard 124gr Gold Dot ammo is best in medium or long barreled handguns, Speer also produces a "Short Barrel" variant of the Gold Dot which is a great choice if you have a handgun with 3.5″ or shorter barrel.
+Not surprisingly, Gold Dots are one of the preferred types of ammunition for law enforcement agencies all over the world and are an excellent choice for 9mm self-defense ammo.
+Even though the standard 124-grain Gold Dot ammo is best in medium or long-barreled handguns, Speer also produces a "Short Barrel" variant of the Gold Dot which is a great choice if you have a handgun with 3.5-inch or shorter barrel.

-Additionally, make sure that whatever self defense load you choose is legal where you live.
+Additionally, make sure that whatever self-defense load you choose is legal where you live.
 Certain states and local jurisdictions (like New Jersey and San Francisco) have onerous laws regarding the use of hollow point or "Law Enforcement Only" types of ammunition, and you don't want to inadvertently run afoul of your local gun laws if at all possible.

-Finally, invest the time, money, and energy into becoming proficient with your chosen self defense gun.
+Finally, invest the time, money, and energy into becoming proficient with your chosen self-defense gun.
 A great handgun shooting the absolute best quality ammunition is useless if you cannot hit your target when it counts.